 The festival season is fast approaching and many are coming face to face with the question: what festival do I go to this year?
 As an R&B or Hip-Hop fan, there’s only really one option: Lovebox Festival.
 It is the place to go for the crème de la crème of modern music, and this year it’s looking to be better than ever.

-For 16 years Lovebox has become a hub for the hottest musicians in London, established by Groove Armada and attracting huge names like Jamiroquai, Dizzee Rascal, Snoop Dogg, D'Angelo and more.
-This year the festival is getting ready to host music legends like N.E.R.D, Childish Gambino and the Wu-Tang Clan, whilst rising stars like SZA, Vince Staples and Anderson .Paak will be dominating the stages.
+For 17 years Lovebox has become a hub for the hottest musicians in London, established by Groove Armada and attracting huge names like Jamiroquai, Dizzee Rascal, Snoop Dogg, D'Angelo, N.E.R.D., Childish Gambino and more.
+This year the festival is getting ready to host music legends like Solange, Chance the Rapper, Four Tet, Annie Mac, Brockhampton and many other great performers in the industry.

 More than just the headliners, this festival has continued to offer a space for music fans to express their own creativity through incredible fashion.
 Lovebox goers rock up adorned in beautiful looks that push the boundary of what's hot, showcasing trending styles through an outlet that is beyond your average daywear.

-It’s spread across two days, the 13th and 14th of July the first of which is a Friday, so make sure you can book the time off work or skip a couple lectures.
+It’s spread across two days, the 12th and 13th of July the first of which is a Friday, so make sure you can book the time off work or skip a couple lectures.
 On Friday doors open at 2pm and on Saturday it's at 12pm, so make sure you turn up on time because there will be no admittance after 8pm.

-Once you do leave the festival grounds, and because calling it a night in London at just 10:30pm feels like a cop out, make sure to stick around for some huge after parties.
-Head into the city centre for venues like Fabric, XOYO, Ministry Of Sound and Egg London and keep the party going all night long.
+Once you do leave the festival grounds, and because calling it a night in London at the curfew time of just 10:30pm feels like a cop out, make sure to stick around for some huge after parties.
+Head into the city centre for venues like Fabric, XOYO, Ministry Of Sound and Egg London that have keep the party going after hours in previous editions.